Why do my dogwoods (Cornus florida) keep dying?

 Answer

 If you are having problems with Cornus Florida it may be the growing conditions causing Powdery mildew, which is most common in dense, shady areas where the air circulation is poor.
-Warm, dry days and cool, damp nights favor disease development.more here:
+Warm, dry days and cool, damp nights favor disease development.
+More information on this disease is available from Clemson University Extension here.

 Have you grown: